zhixiaochuan12/ChineseNounPhraseExtraction/README.md

 **key idea**: extract noun phrases by pattern *((A|N)+|(A|N)\*(NP)?(A|N)\*)N*

-phrasemachine only supports English, this project can extract noun phrases by jieba.
+phrasemachine only supports English, this project can extract Chinese noun phrases by jieba.

 ## Example